105th Guards Mixed Aviation Division

-The 105th Guards Borisov-Pomeranian Twice Red Banner Order of Suvorov Mixed Aviation Division is an aviation division of the Russian Air Force, based in Voronezh's Voronezh Malshevo air base.
+The 105th Guards Borisov-Pomeranian Twice Red Banner Order of Suvorov Mixed Aviation Division is an aviation division of the Russian Aerospace Forces, based in Voronezh's Voronezh Malshevo air base.

 The division was first formed in 1950 as the 105th Fighter Aviation Division PVO at Kharkov Sokolniki.
 In late 1951 it became a regular fighter aviation division and transferred to Großenhain in East Germany.
 The division served there for the rest of the Cold War as part of the 24th (later 16th) Air Army.
 In 1960 it was renamed the 105th Fighter-Bomber Aviation Division.
 In August 1993, the division was withdrawn from Germany to Voronezh, and renamed the 105th Mixed Aviation Division.
 During the reform of the Russian Air Force in 2009, the division was converted into the 7000th Air Base and received guards title and honorifics from one of its regiments.
 The air base became a division again in 2013.
 The 105th Division has fought in the Russian military intervention in Syria.